Do You Need Collision Coverage on an Older Car?

 Under a lease

 You are required to maintain complete coverage while making auto payments.
-Collision and comp are included in a full coverage package.
+Collision and comprehensive are included in a full coverage package.
 If a claim is made while you are still in agreement with the leasing business, this coverage pays the company.

 Classic car

 Your car is worth more than most antique cars if it is an older model that you have restored.
-Your car is not covered by liability only coverage.
-To safeguard your investment, collision, and comp are frequently necessary.
+Your car is not covered by liability-only coverage.
+To safeguard your investment, collision and comp are frequently necessary.

 Affordability

-How to Save On Collision Coverage on an Older Car
+How to Save on Collision Coverage on an Older Car

 Everybody wishes to reduce their auto insurance costs.
 For this reason, they revert to liability-only coverage after their lease expires.
 However, this is just one method of saving costs.